Citizens of a treaty country are eligible for an E-2 treaty investor visa

 If a U.S. enterprise is at least 50% owned by citizens of a treaty country, the company may be able to hire employees who are also citizens of that country to work for the U.S. company under E-2 visas as executives, managers, supervisors or employees with essential skills.

-Can spouses and children enter on E-2 visas?
+Can spouses and children also apply for E-2 visas?

 Yes – spouses and children under 21 of E-2 investors or employees are permitted to accompany the principal applicant.
 E-2 spouses are entitled to apply for employment authorization – which means that they can work anywhere in the United States without any restrictions or limitations.
 Children under 21 are permitted to attend school in the United States.